pastleo/xf86-input-mtrack/README.md

 Adjusts the sensitivity (movement speed) of the touchpad.
 This is a real number greater than or equal to zero.
 Default is 1.
 A value of 0 will disable pointer movement.

+<a name="AccSensitivity"></a>
+**AccSensitivity** -
+Adjusts the acceleration sensitivity when moving.
+This is a real number greater than or equal to zero.
+Default is 0.
+A value of 0 will disable acceleration.

+a graph of raw input movement and pointer movement: https://www.desmos.com/calculator/jxluw1c8rl

 <a name="FingerHigh"></a>
 **FingerHigh** -